Manufacturers

 In 1952 the link with O'Brien, Thomas and Co. was severed and a new limited company, Yates, Haywood and Co.
 Ltd. was formed.
 The company was taken over by William Heaton, Holdings Ltd. in 1967 and closed down in 1970

 James Yates a Deputy Lieutenant of the County, built Oakwood Hall, and determined to enjoy the beauties of the estate during his lifetime.
 To that end, instead of planting young trees which would take years to grow, he removed and planted fully-grown trees which he procured from the Grange, near Droppingwell.
-He married Betsey Carrington, only child of James, a hat manufacturer, and Betsey Carrington of Stockport.
-They had two children, the eldest, a son, was drowned during the launching of a boat at Masbrough, their daughter Elizabeth Ellen married Robert Bentley Shaw of Lockwood, Huddersfield.
+He married twice, first to Sarah Pagdin, by license, at Rotherham in 1826.
+They had two children, Emily the eldest, born 1827 and a son, James who was drowned during the launching of a boat at Masbrough,.
+He married in about 1843 to Betsey Carrington, only child of James, a hat manufacturer, and Betsey Carrington of Stockport.
+Their daughter Elizabeth Ellen married Robert Bentley Shaw of Lockwood, Huddersfield.

 Upon the marriage of Robert Bentley Shaw and Elizabeth , it was agreed that Robert would take the additional surname Yates and bear the arms of both families.
 They resided in Oakwood Grange, which Mr. Yates built for their use.

-After Robert's death, Ellen married Wolseley Partridge Emerton.
+After Robert's death, Elizabeth Ellen married Wolseley Partridge Emerton.

-George Haywood, partner in business, also lost a son in the boat disaster.
-He had three other sons, named Harris, Roger, and Willie, and several daughters.
+George Haywood, born 1806 at Rawmarsh, partner in business, also lost a son in the boat disaster.
+He had three other sons, named Harris, Roger, and William H., and several daughters.

-He had Rotherstoke built.
+He had Rotherstoke built on Moorgate and was still living there in 1881 with his wife Mary Holroyd Haywood, grandaughter, Mary Katherine Smith, then aged 28 and unmarried.
+They employed a nurse and 3 servants.
 One of his daughters married Mr. Staplyton Smith, of Smith Bros., ironmongers, and another to William Oxley, the steel manufacturer.